 Riding a trials bike teaches balance, mental focus, patience, and hones the rider's ability to pick the best line.
 If you already ride motocross or trails, a trials bike can you help cross-train by keeping you fit, as well as maintaining the balance and coordination that's so important in motorsports.

 Basic Observed Trials rules:

-As with any organized national level competitive sport, observed trials has many rules but basically, the goal is to get through a looped course without stopping, going out of bounds, stalling, crashing, going backwards, or putting a foot down.
+As with any organized national-level competitive sport, observed trials has many rules but basically, the goal is to get through a looped course without stopping, going out of bounds, stalling, crashing, going backwards, or putting a foot down.
 Every infraction assigns a certain number of penalty points to a rider, and the rider with the least number of points wins the round.

 If you'd like to get more info about the particulars and rules of trials competition, you can visit the NATC website (North American Trials Council) and click on the "Competitor Info" tab in the top navigation bar.
 They also have some very good videos on their site as well.
 Another good website to get more info about observed trials is the Trial Training Center located in Tennessee.
-Their site has lots of great info and they also offer accomodations, lessons (beginner through advanced), and host several trials competitions throughout the year.
+Their site has lots of great info and they also offer accommodations, lessons (beginner through advanced), and host several trials competitions throughout the year.

 Trials bike dealers:

 Finding a dealer for a trials bike might not be as easy as finding a dealer for a motocross or trail bike.
 Visit some of the trials bike manufacturers listed below - a couple of the sites (Gas Gas and Beta) have a "find dealers" link.

 Trials is a specialized arm of the off-road world and has specialized gear.
 Trials is not as mainstream as motocross so finding a good selection of gear from US-based companies isn't always easy.
 More info on trials gear can be found in the Trials Gear post.